learnpoint/piko/README.md

 <!-- footer.html -->
 ```

-Note that snippets cannot be written in markdown.
+Note that components cannot be written in markdown.
 They must be written in html.

 ## Contributing